-Great eLearning courses don’t stop at being interesting, they take that engagement and use it to push audiences, customers and company leaders into ACTION.
-Your words need to connect with the audience on an intellectual level and work in conjunction with other design elements to be inspiring, persuasive and actionable.
+Great eLearning courses don’t stop at being interesting, they take that engagement and use it to push audiences, customers, and company leaders into ACTION.
+Your words need to connect with the audience on an intellectual level and work in conjunction with other design elements to be inspiring, persuasive, and actionable.
 You want learners to be able to DO something not only during the course but also after they've completed it.

 For this, you need to bring your course into real life where people can set goals, plan and think about the information.
-Incorporate calendars, performance markers, and another goal setting element in your course to engage them.
+Incorporate calendars, performance markers, and another goal-setting element in your course to engage them.

 Here are some ideas:

 - Incorporate practical exercises that are similar to what learners will be expected to perform at the workplace.
-For instance, in a course for call center employees, create activities like answering phone calls taking cues from scripts and templates.
+For instance, in a course for call center employees, create activities like answering phone calls and taking cues from scripts and templates.
 These practical exercises give the course the semblance of reality.